SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 ```
 Note that we stop at the point just before completing the cycle; when we step through this table, the next point will be index 0, ensuring a smooth repeat of the waveform.

+{{% notice note %}}
+I'm using floats here to match the waveform exactly; remember that rule 1 of embedded microcontrollers is "Only use integer math, and preferably only add."
+You'll want to match the output values to whatever your hardware expects.
+{{% /notice %}}

 Our generation code, called at regular intervals, might look something like
 ```C
 output = table[index];